-Michael G. Olinik is an experienced civil litigator who founded this office in September 2016.
-Michael's practice focuses on civil litigation, including employment matters, business disputes, landlord-tenant issues, and appeals.
-Michael also works with other law firms, providing research and writing services.
+Michael founded this firm in September 2016.
+Michael's practice focuses on civil litigation, including real estate law, employment matters, business disputes, and appeals.
+Michael also works with other law firms, providing legal advice and litigation assistance, including writing motions.

 Michael started his career when he was licensed in his home state of Pennsylvania in 2009 and became licensed to practice in California in 2013.* Before founding the Law Office of Michael G. Olinik, Michael was an associate attorney at The Butler Firm, APC from October 2013 to September 2016.
 When he arrived in San Diego, Michael served as a law clerk to the Honorable Magistrate Judge Bernard Skomal for the United States District Court for the Southern District of California.
 Prior to his clerkship, Michael was an associate attorney at Reed Smith, LLP in Philadelphia, Pennsylvania, where he spent three years in the Commercial Litigation Group.

 Michael has experience throughout the litigation process, from pre-litigation negotiation through trial and through post-trial procedures.
-Michael also has experience working on appeals in both state court and in the Ninth Circuit.
+Michael also has experience working on appeals in both state courts and in the Ninth Circuit.

 While at Reed Smith, Michael litigated numerous issues involving mortgages, including foreclosure actions, eminent domain matters, credit reporting issues, mortgage modification issues, and sheriff sales.
 Michael also litigated environmental issues, including representing three out of over one hundred third party defendants involved in complex environmental litigation regarding the clean up of the Passaic River in New Jersey, where he successfully obtained the third party plaintiffs’ dismissal of two of his clients.
 He has also participated in products liability cases and has been involved in business litigation, and has successfully represented the Reading Railroad in a series of zoning issues with the city of Philadelphia, obtaining the city’s dismissal of the alleged violations.

 Michael is also a member of the San Diego County Baseball Umpire’s Association and served a two year term as a board member.
-Michael also volunteers to umpire little league games in the San Diego area, and has the honor of umpiring State Championship Games (for Southern California) for the Intermediate and 8, 9, 10 divisions.
+Michael also volunteers to umpire little league baseball in San Diego area, and has the honor of umpiring State Championship Games (for Southern California) for the Intermediate and 8, 9, 10 divisions.